Mohammad Kabir Hassan: Islamic Finance and Political Economy in Bangladesh

 Hassan's work on the Islamic charity of Zakat is a notable hallmark.
 In 2008, he helped in establishing the Center for Zakat Management (CZM) in Bangladesh with vision to encourage Zakat eligible Muslims to distribute the charity among needy as per Shariah.
 His remarkable finding in the field of economics associating Islamic finance emphasis on two-point; first, Islamic financing aim to develop sustainable economic system and ensure the financial inclusion from both agriculture and industrial sector.
 Second, Institutional framework should be designed to execute and benefit from full potential of Islamic mode of financing.
 The Rural Development Scheme (RDS) of the Islamic Bank Bangladesh Limited (IBBL) are inspired via his notable research in Islamic social finance.

 Recently, Hassan has indicated his views in the favor of rapid economic growth for Bangladesh keeping in mind the high potential in garment, fishing, and agriculture sectors.
-In an interview to CGTN America, he has emphasized that stable political situation in the country and the region is a vital requirement for the economic growth and also suggested that Chinese company's investment in Bangladesh can be very useful in a much rapid economic expansion.
+In an interview to CGTN America, he has emphasized that a stable political situation in the country and the region is a vital requirement for economic growth and also suggested that Chinese company's investment in Bangladesh can be very useful in a much rapid economic expansion.

 Awards and achievements

 Hassan won the Islamic Development Bank (IDB) Prize in 2016, the prestigious and highest award in the field of Islamic banking and finance.
-Last year, he was awarded as faculty member of the year by University of Louisiana System.
+In 2019, he named faculty member of the year by University of Louisiana System.